3 Most Important Tips To Pass The Driving Test

 Practice manoeuvres until you’re confident

-Arguably the most difficult part of passing the driving test is manoeuvres as while you may have had hours upon hours of practice driving on the road, you would have had to specifically take time out of driving to practice manoeuvres.
+Arguably the most difficult part of passing the driving test is manoeuvres.
+While you may have had hours upon hours of practice driving on the road, you would have had to specifically take time out of your driving lesson time to focus on manoeuvres.

-Notably, the three manoeuvres you absolutely need to know for the exam are the kerb side park, three-point turn and reverse parallel park.
-While these are probably known to you, it might not be obvious to spend entire practice sessions dedicated to simply practising manoeuvres.
+Notably, the three manoeuvres you absolutely need to know for the exam are the kerbside park, three-point turn and reverse parallel park.
+While these are probably known to you, it might not be obvious to spend entire practice sessions dedicated to these manoeuvres.

-It’s important that not only do you consciously know how to do these manoeuvres, but you’ve intuitively learnt them for the test so that you can confidently perform them at ease.
+It’s important that not only do you consciously know how to do these manoeuvres, but that you’ve intuitively learned them so that you can confidently perform them at ease.
+Navigating kerbs, blind spots, traffic lights, and understanding road rules such as speed limits helps you drive safely during both test routes and everyday driving.

 Remember, practice makes perfect.